davidyuan666/SmartContractDetection/README.md

 ## Dataset

 The experiments were conducted on multiple datasets:
-- Ethereum smart contracts from Etherscan
+- Ethereum smart contracts from Etherscan and BSCscan
 - Known vulnerability cases from SWC Registry
 - Custom collected contract samples